- What is ROTC?

-The competitive nature of ROTC and the Air Force does not allow every cadet that joins be accepted to field training.
+The competitive nature of ROTC, the Air Force, and the Space Force does not allow every cadet that joins be accepted to field training.
 If you are unable to attend field training, you are unable to continue in the program and therefore unable to be commissioned through ROTC.
 However, this decision will not be rendered until late into the second semester of your sophomore year.

 - How competitive is the officer-selection process?

 It is extremely competitive!
 During the 2011 field training selection process, 54 percent of cadets who applied got accepted.
-However, the percentage of selected cadets varies from year to year based on the needs of the Air Force.
+However, the percentage of selected cadets varies from year to year based on the needs of the Air Force and the Space Force.
 The selection rate has been as high as 90 percent before.

 - Can I become a pilot through ROTC?

 Yes.
-You are eligible for any officer career field in the Air Force as long as you are medically qualified (height, weight, vision).
+You are eligible for any officer career field in the Air Force or the Space Force as long as you are medically qualified (height, weight, vision).

 - What is the difference between ROTC and the Air Force Academy?